jdeboer/ganalytics/README.md

 Interact with **Google Analytics** using **R**

-S4 classes and methods for interactive use of the Google Analytics core reporting API using R.
+Classes and methods for interactive use of the Google Analytics core reporting and management APIs using R.

 Updates
 -------